 An app I love that integrates with my Google Calendar is Once Hub’s Schedule Once online scheduler.
 It allows clients and others I want to network with book appointments with me.
 All they do is click a link or button in my email or on my website and they are taken to see what times I am available.
 Then they can choose a date and time that coincides with their schedule.

-Once they book a time, the appointment automatically gets entered on my Google Calendar with all the details.
+Once they book a time, the appointment automatically gets entered into my Google Calendar with all the details.
 I have it integrated with Zoom as well and the person I’m meeting with receives a unique meeting link.
 We also both receive reminder notifications.

 Turn off counter-productive distractions